B-positive SCID panel

 Infections are treated with specific antibiotic, antifungal, and antiviral agents and administration of intravenous immunoglobulin (IVIg); prophylaxis is provided for pneumocystis jiroveci infection.
 Immune reconstitution by bone marrow transplantation or gene replacement therapy is required for survival; thus an early diagnosis enables early immune reconstitution and prevents severe complications.

 Table 1.
-Overview of B-positive SCID associated genes
+Overview of genes included in B-positive SCID

 CENTOGENE offers sequencing and deletion/duplication analysis of genes in the B-positive SCID panel (CD3D, CD3E, CD247, FOXN1, IL2RG, IL7R, JAK3, ORAI1, PNP, PTPRC, RMRP, STAT5B, STIM1, TBX1, ZAP70).